Tonsils: A tiny part of your immune system that can have a significant impact on your oral health

 For others, prevention is possible with good oral hygiene.
 Regular flossing, brushing, and gargling or using a Waterpik is enough to keep the tonsils free of debris.

-While the tonsils work hard to filter out viruses and bacteria, it is not always able to protect itself against infection.
+While the tonsils work hard to filter out viruses and bacteria, it is not always able to protect themselves against infection.
 Like the throat, the tonsils can be susceptible to viral and bacterial infections.

 Often a sore throat is the first indication that you have contracted a viral infection such as a cold or flu (influenza).
 A viral illness, whether it affects the throat, tonsils, or both, does not usually require a trip to the doctor’s office for antibiotics.

 It’s not only the palatine tonsils that are susceptible to tonsillitis.
 Even after the palatine tonsils are removed with a tonsillectomy, lingual tonsillitis can still occur.

 Lingual tonsillitis happens when the lingual tonsils become inflamed due to an infection.
 They will often swell in size.
 The lingual tonsils are located at the back of the tongue.
 This type of tonsillitis can produce a cough, pain in the throat, and even airway obstruction.

 This type of tonsillitis can occur due to debris caught in the tonsils, causing an abscess.
 This abscess can lead to airway obstruction.

 What Causes Tonsillitis?